evtaccount/telegram-ogn-tracker/README.md

 beacon arrives for the same address, the live location message is updated with the new coordinates instead of sending a new message.

+The bot prints debug logs for every received OGN line and any parse errors to help diagnose missing data.

 Positions are requested from `https://api.glidernet.org/tracker/<id>`; you may need to adjust this endpoint if the API changes.